ministryofjustice/data-and-analytics-engineering/src/content/innovation/hackathons.md

   order: 3
 ---

+## Hackathons

 [Data and Analytics Engineering team hackathons](https://github.com/moj-analytical-services?q=hackathons&type=all&language=&sort=) are focused, internal or external collaborative events where teams of developers, data analysts, data and analytics engineers, and other stakeholders come together to solve specific challenges in a short, intensive timeframe.
-Hackathons usually take place on site or at a specific guest location every othermonth or so.
+Hackathons usually take place on-site at our MoJ offices or at offsite guest locations.

 Our hackathons provide an opportunity for innovation, experimentation, and cross-functional teamwork, often tackling issues related to justice reform, service delivery, or improving internal processes using data and technology.